16 Sep 43%

 God was unresponsive.
 So was Tia.
 She paused, looking uncertain for the first time that day, and apparently decided not to notice what I have just realized was actually said aloud.
 Tia then continued in a lower voice, as if I hadn’t interrupted her.

 “I trailed you from your home to the old farm, and was following you back when you got into trouble.
 When you crashed I quickly dumped my car in the chaos that ensued after the accident, and went to check up on you.
 You didn’t look hurt too badly and were about to get out of the ruined car.
-I had to make a rush decision: I took a guess that you would be running away before the aliens nailed you, and the bus was the only option open to you at that moment.
+I had to make a rush decision: I took a guess that if you are not a total idiot, you would be running away before the aliens nailed you, and the bus was the only option open to you at that moment.
 So I quickly went in, just seconds before you struggled your way out of the car.
 You know the rest.

 I can make and educated guess about what happened next.
 Our guys can still use passive data analysis, it’s not all stone age with ETTF.
 They must have figured out your position at the log cabin via plotting unusual phone movements in the area.
 There aren’t many cellphones that travel in freight trains, you know.
 Not the ones that are powered up at least.
 The cabin likely belongs to the same man that drove away form the artifact in a black truck, so they assumed he was an enemy and you were lured in to become his hostage, or worse.
 ETTF could not lose the potentially invaluable information you have, so at that point a decision would be made to send an extraction team to get you out, if it comes to that, so we could debrief you.
 After they took positions and established surveillance, they must have heard shots and moved in.
 That would explain a second wave of intruders you encountered.”